 Beloved Friends and Families with Kids,

-We are making plans for camp this summer, and registration is now open!
+We are excited for camp this summer, and registration is still open!
 Camp will run June 16-20 from 9am-12pm each day.
-We are excited to help our kids encounter God's love together with people from our church family.
+We are looking forward to this special intergenerational experience where we get to encounter God's love with people from our church family.
 Youth families, please note that the youth are invited to help again this year, and this can count for community service hours if they have any requirements through school or other organizations.
+Adults, let Pastor Andrew know if you want to be part of camp in any way this year.
+It is always an intergenerational time of learning and fun!

 SUNDAY